katat/summonjs/README.md

     });

 ### Auto inject dependencies by argument names
 Take below function from `./src/class_a` for example, `ClassB` is a function argument, and it maps to the source file `./src/class_b`.
-When `ClassA` is loaded from SummonJS, the `ClassA` will be injected automatically, available to the scope of `ClassA`.
+When `ClassA` is loaded from SummonJS, the `ClassB` will be injected automatically, available to the scope of `ClassA`.

 `./src/class_a`: